cas222huan/create_tp5/README.md

-Here are some codes about the creation of tp5 file, which is the necessary input file in MODerate resolution atmospheric TRANsmission (MODTRAN).
+Here are some codes about the creation of tp5 file, which is the necessary input file in [MODerate resolution atmospheric TRANsmission](http://modtran.spectral.com/).

 create_cards.py: creation of CARD 1-5
 read_profiles.py: read atmospheric profiles (such as tempearture and moisture), then feed into CARD 2C